dhriti250/AutoEIT-dhriti250/README.md

 # AutoEIT GSoC 2026 – Evaluation Test II

 **Author:** Dhriti Singh
 Backend & AI Developer | GSoC 2026 Applicant

+---

 ## 📌 Project Overview

-This project implements an automated scoring system for the Elicited Imitation Task (EIT), a research tool used to evaluate language proficiency.
+This project implements an automated scoring system for the **Elicited Imitation Task (EIT)**, a research tool used to evaluate language proficiency.
-**Improved scoring by incorporating word-level overlap to better approximate meaning-based evaluation.**

-**Scoring was refined by incorporating penalties for missing and extra words to better approximate human evaluation behavior.**

-The goal is to replace manual scoring with a consistent, reproducible system that compares learner responses with target sentences and assigns scores based on similarity and linguistic accuracy.
+The goal is to replace manual scoring with a **consistent, reproducible, and interpretable system** that compares learner responses with target sentences and assigns scores based on similarity and linguistic accuracy.

-## Dataset

-The dataset used in this project is provided as part of the AutoEIT evaluation test and is not included in this repository.
+The scoring approach combines:
+- Sequence-based similarity (structure awareness)
+- Penalty-based adjustments (handling missing and extra words)

 ---

+## 📂 Dataset

+The dataset used in this project is provided as part of the AutoEIT evaluation test and is **not included in this repository**.

+---

 ## 🧠 Approach

-This implementation prioritizes reproducibility and interpretability, aligning with research requirements for consistent scoring
+This implementation prioritizes **reproducibility and interpretability**, aligning with research requirements for consistent evaluation.
-The scoring pipeline follows a structured approach:

 ### 1. Text Preprocessing
 - Convert text to lowercase
 - Remove punctuation and noise
-- Normalize input for fair comparison
+- Normalize inputs for fair comparison

 ### 2. Sentence Comparison
-- Compute similarity between:
+- Compare:
-  - Target sentence (Stimulus)
+  - Target sentence (*Stimulus*)
-  - Learner response (Transcription)
+  - Learner response (*Transcription*)
-- Used `SequenceMatcher` for baseline similarity scoring
+- Use `SequenceMatcher` to capture structural similarity

 ### 3. Rule-Based Scoring

 Scores are assigned based on similarity thresholds:

 | Similarity | Score |